EDF Filing Guide: What Changes in 2026 for Exporters

 | Net Realisable Value |

-How to file the EDF, step by step
+How to file the EDF: A Step-by-step Guide

 Goods, major port (EDI)

-This is how most exporters file.
+This is the method most exporters use.
 The EDF is handled automatically when you file your shipping bill.

 - Customs clears your shipment, and an EDPMS entry is created in the system.